dfloryan/neural-manifold-dynamics/README.md

 # CANDyMan
+Data-driven discovery of intrinsic dynamics

+README for CANDyMan:
 Charts and Atlases for Nonlinear Data-Driven Dynamics on Manifolds

-README for Charts and Atlases for Nonlinear Data-Driven Dynamics on Manifolds

-This distribution contains code that implements an atlas of charts in the context of data-driven forecasting of dynamical systems, as described in "Charts and atlases for nonlinear data-driven models of dynamics on manifolds," by D. Floryan and M. D. Graham, arXiv:2108.05928, 2021.
+This distribution contains code that implements an atlas of charts in the context of data-driven forecasting of dynamical systems, as described in "Data-driven discovery of intrinsic dynamics," by D. Floryan and M. D. Graham, arXiv:2108.05928, 2021.

 This distribution contains two primary Python functions:
 * chartMap.py: implements an atlas of charts